A chic brown living room lamp with antique embroidery

 Description

-Many styles characterize antique furniture, but a few are particularly notable.
+Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture originates from the 19th century, during the reign of the Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Beautiful Empire-style furniture dates from the late 18th to early 19th century.
-It was influenced by Napoleon’s reign, which imposed a resemblance to Roman and Greek decorative motifs.
+It was influenced by Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.

 Attributes / Details